redaGit/wk415/10-basics /README.md

 docker pull ghcr.io/nokia/srlinux
 ```

-Import cEOS image localled stored on your VM and pay attention to the 2nd argument for the `docker import` command where you have to specify the image:
+Import cEOS image located stored on your VM and pay attention to the 2nd argument for the `docker import` command where you have to specify the image:

 ```bash
 docker import ~/images/cEOS64-lab-4.33.0F.tar ceos:4.33.0F